Who can claim

 How it's paid

-Direct Payment into an account is the Social Security Agency’s normal way of paying pensions and benefits.
+Direct Payment into an account is the Department for Communities' normal way of paying pensions and benefits.
 It is a safe, convenient and efficient method of payment.

 Effect on other benefits

 The one-off Bereavement Payment does not generally affect your entitlement to other benefits.
-But your savings and Bereavement Payment may reduce the amount of means-tested benefits you get like:
+However your savings and Bereavement Payment may reduce the amount of means-tested benefits you get for instance:

 - Income Support